History of the Swan 42

 Known as the "Swan 42" outside the club—is a powerful, state-of-the-art yacht, showing a high-aspect-ratio rig and T- keel.
 The LOA is 42.6 feet, the LWL is 37 feet, beam 12 feet, sail area 1,175 square feet and displacement is less than 13,986 lbs., of which 48 percent is ballast.

 The Swan 42 features two steering wheels, providing a better steering ratio and better feel; two accommodation plans are offered: a two- or three-cabin version.

-Others working on the project include Chris Bulger, Gibbs Kane, Sandy Vietor and Paul Zabetakis.
+Others working on the project include Chris Bulger, Gibb Kane, Sandy Vietor and Paul Zabetakis.
 Mick Harvey, who built several America's Cup yachts for Dennis Conner, was project manager and class measurer.

 Nautor’s Swan built a full-scale mock-up of the interior, including wood members that correspond to the ceiling height.
 This was helpful in determining the best use of available space.
 Building a full-scale mock-up is almost unheard of in a yacht of this size.